AltSchool/dynamic-rest/README.md

 ## Sideloaded relationships

 Using linked relationships provides your API consumers with a "lazy-loading" mechanism for traversing through a graph of data.
-The consumer can first load the primary resource and then load related resources later, if necessary.
+The consumer can first load the primary resource and then load related resources later.

-In some situations, it can be more efficient to load relationships eagerly, such that a user's groups are available immediately as soon as the user is loaded.
+In some situations, it can be more efficient to load relationships eagerly, in such a way that both the primary records and their related data are loaded simultaneously.
 In Django, this can be accomplished by using [prefetch_related](https://docs.djangoproject.com/en/1.9/ref/models/querysets/#django.db.models.query.QuerySet.prefetch_related) or [select_related](https://docs.djangoproject.com/en/1.9/ref/models/querysets/#select-related).

 In DREST, the requirement to eagerly load (or "sideload") relationships can be expressed with the `include[]` query parameter.

-If a consumer wants to fetch a user and sideload their groups, for example, they would make a request like this:
+For example, in order to fetch a user and sideload their groups:

 ```
 -->